beleevens/think-extension/README.md

-# Think - AI Notes Extension
+# Think - AI Memories Extension

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Version](https://img.shields.io/badge/version-1.0.0-green.svg)](https://github.com/beleevens/think-extension/releases)

-> AI-powered note taking Chrome extension with Venice.ai, Claude, and Ollama (local).
-No account required - all notes stored locally in your browser.
+> AI-powered memory taking Chrome extension with Venice.ai, Claude, and Ollama (local).
+No account required - all memories stored locally in your browser.

 ## What is Think Extension?

-Think Extension is a Chrome extension that brings AI-powered note-taking directly to your browser.
-Capture notes from any webpage, chat with AI, get automatic summaries and tags, and keep everything organized locally.
+Think Extension is a Chrome extension that brings AI-powered memory-taking directly to your browser.
+Capture memories from any webpage, chat with AI, get automatic summaries and tags, and keep everything organized locally.

 ## Key Features

 - **AI Chat** - Real-time streaming chat with Venice.ai, Claude, or Ollama (local)
-- **Smart Note Taking** - Save any webpage with automatic summaries and smart tagging
+- **Smart Memory Taking** - Save any webpage with automatic summaries and smart tagging
-- **Custom Plugins** - Extensible plugin system for processing notes with AI
+- **Custom Plugins** - Extensible plugin system for processing memories with AI
-- **100% Local Storage** - All notes stored in your browser (no cloud sync)
+- **100% Local Storage** - All memories stored in your browser (no cloud sync)
-- **Export/Import** - Backup notes as JSON or export as Markdown
+- **Export/Import** - Backup memories as JSON or export as Markdown

 ---